 May 14-16, 2020

-The 23rd annual Festival of Birds is scheduled for May 14-16, 2020.
-Carrol Henderson will return with his presentation “Hummingbirds of the Americas.”
-He has photographed more than 100 species to share their amazing life history, flight, and adaptations to life in the fast lane.
+The 23rd annual Festival of Birds takes place on May 14-16, 2020.
+Carrol Henderson returned with his presentation that is “Hummingbirds of the Americas.”
+Moreover, he has photographed more than 100 species to share their amazing life history, flight, and adaptations to life in the fast lane.
 Watch for updates on presenters.
 For the third year, the Thursday evening birding by pontoon on Detroit Lake returns.
 Look for new field trip locations and returning favorites.

-In recent years, birders have checked these species off their list: Blue-Gray Gnatcatcher, Gray-cheeked Thrush, Rough-legged Hawk, Chestnut-collared Longspur, LeConte’s and Nelson’s Sharp-tailed Sparrows, Rock Wren, Golden-winged and Northern Parula Warblers, Alder Flycatcher and Black-backed Woodpecker.
+In recent years, birders have checked some species off their list, namely – Blue-Gray Gnatcatcher, Gray-cheeked Thrush, Rough-legged Hawk, Chestnut-collared Longspur, LeConte’s and Nelson’s Sharp-tailed Sparrows, Rock Wren, Golden-winged and Northern Parula Warblers, Alder Flycatcher and Black-backed Woodpecker.

-Any time of year, we welcome you to check out several sites along the Pine to Prairie International Birding Trailthat are near Detroit Lakes.
-Download the Bird Checklist of 275 species along the trail below.
-For more birding opportunities in Minnesota, see the MOUwebsite.
+Any time of year, we welcome you to check out several sites along the Pine to Prairie International Birding Trail that are near Detroit Lakes.
+Download the Bird Checklist of almost 275 species along the trail below.
+For more birding opportunities in Minnesota, see the MOU website.

-Everywhere you go in Detroit Lakes’ bird paradise, you’re guaranteed to see birds to check off your bird list.
+Everywhere you go in Detroit Lakes’ bird paradise, you ought to see birds to check off your bird list.
 We welcome you to Detroit Lakes, Minnesota.
 Happy birding!